jido/INIT/README.md

 3 = 2019-09-17 08:02
 ~~~

-If the array is multi dimensional, the indices are separated with **.**
+> **NOTE:** If the array is multi dimensional, the indices are separated with **.**

 To simplify the writing of index numbers, a number can be replaced with a dot (**.**) to indicate the next index in the sequence.

 For a multi dimensional array, only the last index is incremented.

 Example: